-While clothing is a consumer staple and, to some extent, insulated from the ups and downs of business cycles, the firms that get it right can see their share price sky-rocket.
+While clothing is a consumer staple and, to some extent, insulated from the ups and downs of business cycles, the firms that get it right can see their share price skyrocket.
 The clothing market is very competitive, but good management and intelligent buying pays off.

-Some of the branded stocks on our list may look fairly middle-of-the-road in fashion terms, but their stock price performance is anything but.
+Some of the branded stocks on our list may look fairly middle of the road in fashion terms, but their stock price performance is anything but.
 If the stars align, even dowdy retailers can see their stock price increase by more than 150% in less than a year.

 This guide looks behind the curtain on six of the best clothing stocks to buy right now and offers inside tips on how to find the right broker to trade them.

 Table of contents

 - Is It a Fashionable Time to Be Investing in Clothing and Apparel Stocks?

 - How Healthy Is the Clothing and Apparel Industry?